 Videotapes make up another significant portion of the collection, and the majority deal with Schoonover's ambassadorship in Togo.
 Most appear to be recordings of her participation in ceremonies and events, including her presentation of credentials, receptions, interviews, and press conferences.

 The media coverage of Schoonover covers her time in Togo, Chapel Hill, and Belgium, with the majority of the materials being from Belgian coverage of her interim ambassadorship.

 The miscellaneous materials series includes official portraits, photographs, and certificates of Schoonover in various events and ceremonies; a booklet that she wrote about her aunt's life in 2008; and miscellaneous letters and brochures, dating from 1994-2004.

 Collection is open for research.
 Original audiovisual materials are closed to use.
 Use of these materials may require production of listening or viewing copies.
-Please contact a reference archivist before coming to use this collection.
+Please contact Research Services before coming to use this collection.